 The Government claims that a major tax increase is needed to fill a funding gap for social care programmes, as well as “catch up” funding for the NHS.

-As a result, yesterday (September 7th), Boris Johnson announced a manifesto-breaking 1.25% rise in National Insurance Contributions, and a matching rise in dividend taxation to fill this gap.
+As a result, on September 7th, 2021, Boris Johnson announced a manifesto-breaking 1.25% rise in National Insurance Contributions, and a matching rise in dividend taxation from April 2022 onwards to fill this gap.

 How much will dividend tax rise by?